hongxiw/Lesson2/README.md

 The previous lesson can be found [here](https://github.com/hongxiw/Lesson1).

 ## Next Lesson
-The next lesson can be found [here](https://github.com/hongxiw) when it is created
+The next lesson can be found [here](https://github.com/hongxiw/Lesson3).